python-telegram-bot/python-telegram-bot/README.rst

 Telegram API support
 ====================

-As of **18.
-June 2017**, all types and methods of the Telegram Bot API 3.0 are supported.
+As of **23.
+July 2017**, all types and methods of the Telegram Bot API 3.2 are supported.

 ==========
 Installing